meaningfy-ws/eds4jinja2/docs/index.rst

 So, what are the benefits?
 ####################################################

-* your python code is agnostic of what data teh template displays
+* your python code is agnostic of what data the template displays
 * data fetching functionality is no longer part of the python context-building logic
 * the queries and the template to visualise the query result set are tightly coupled and easy to modify
 * this allows for building quickly custom visualisation templates (or modifying existent ones), before you even decide what the final query looks like